We’re operating in a competitive space dominated by legacy incumbents.

 Our primary goal is to make products that bring real benefits to the lives of our customers.
 While most finance-related products bring dread to consumers, we’re actively working to break that stigma and put our users’ experiences first.
-If you’d be interested in a better spending experience, we’re happy to share an invitation to check out our beta product!
+If you’d be interested in a better spending experience, we’re happy to share an invitation to check out our invite-only product!
 (Email [email protected] for access to Point.)

 As we build our team, we’re seeking detail-oriented engineers who go out of their way to not only ensure that our products’ UI matches designs in Zeplin pixel-for-pixel, but also that our backend processes are crafted in a beautiful and elegant manner that optimizes user experience.

 Each member of our founding team comes from a product-focused background: